How are marketing incrementality experiments designed?

-Experiments are usually designed to understand the impact of a marketing campaign on desired marketing objectives.
+Media incrementality experiments are designed to understand the impact of a marketing campaign, channel, or ad on desired marketing objectives.
 A simplistic design to measure certain marketing stimuli like a TV campaign or a Facebook campaign is a 2-cell experiment, where the marketing campaign is published to a certain group of users and held out to another group of users.
 The response behaviors of the two user groups are then observed over a period of time.
 The impact of the marketing campaign is then assessed as the difference in response rates between those two user groups.

 The science of experimental design applied to marketing is about carefully selecting and controlling the variables that affect outcomes, designing the approach for sample size sufficiency, and tailoring the overall design to have enough power to read the phenomenon being observed.

 What are factors in experimental design for marketing campaigns?

 The factors to be controlled depend on the phenomenon being measured.
 But in general, some of the factors that play a critical role in marketing that are candidates to be controlled are: marketing spend, campaign reach, impression frequency, audience quality, audience type, conversion rates, seasonality, collinearity and interaction effects.

 Each marketing channel, like Facebook or TV or Google Search, each have their own unique campaign management levers to control audience reach, spend, frequency, etc. The challenge designing proper experiments is to apply experimental design principles to the specific channels and how they are typically operated by marketers.